 Q: What’s the best way to make threads in steel for small bolts?
 I know there are tools for this, but I’ve never used them.

 DEWALT is one company that sells a drill bit that’s also a tap.
+That’s what you see above.
 You drill and tap all in one operation using an electric drill.
-It works really well and you can see it in action on video below.
-I cover a few different things shown in this video, but the drill/tap combination is found at 6:17.
+It works really well for small bolts and you can see it in action on video below.
+I cover a few different topics in this video, but the drill/tap combination is found at 6:17.
 You can scroll ahead to there if you want.

 I hope you got something valuable or interesting from this video.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below for a completely safe, simple and fast way to make a contribution.
 Thanks a million!